 In 1926, Mexico passed the National Water Law, which committed the federal government to develop large-scale irrigation projects throughout the country.
-To administer the law, the government formed the Comisión Nacionál de Irrigación, the main duties of which were to undertake construction of large-scale dams and canals, and to colonize the newly formed irrigation districts.
+To administer the law, the government formed the Comisión Nacional de Irrigación, the main duties of which were to undertake construction of large-scale dams and canals, and to colonize the newly formed irrigation districts.
 In 1946, the Comisión was replaced by the Secretaría de Recursos Hidráulicos, which had cabinet-level status and thus increased access to federal funds.
 This initiated a period of rapid dam construction and expansion of irrigated lands.
 Along the larger rivers, annual summer floods were controlled by the construction of large dams and reservoirs in the 1940s and 1950s.

-By the 1960s, the first signs of increasing soil salinity were appearing in the Yaqui and Mayo deltas.
+By the 1960s, the first signs of increasing soil salinity were appearing in the Yagui and Mayo deltas.
 Excessive application of water to the land was viewed as the cause, so deep drainage ditches were built to carry excess irrigation runoff to the Sea of Cortez.
 Extraction of water from aquifers in the Río Sonora delta (the "Costa de Hermosillo" District) has far exceeded natural replenishment, leading to a rapid fall in the water table.
+Since the turn of this century, depletion of the water tables and rivers of Sonora has become a significant threat that is amplified by a 15-year drought in southwestern U.S./northwestern Mexico.
+[Endnote 9].
+Currently, Hermosillo is developing a highly controversial (and contested) plan to harvest water from the Río Yagui, moving it north via a huge system of aqueducts and pumps.

 Growth in the population of the Hermosillo area (over 700,000 residents today) has exacerbated this water problem.
 Intrusion of salt water from the Sea of Cortez into the aquifers, caused by the falling water table, made much of the groundwater along the coast too saline for agricultural use.
-In response to these problems, the government, in 1989, limited the number of permitted wells to 498, which halved the annual amount of ground water pumped, from 800 million to 400 million cubic meters per year.
+In response to these problems, the government, in 1989, limited the number of permitted wells to 498, which halved the annual amount of ground water pumped, from 800 million to 400 million cubic meters per vear.
 It was hoped that this would shift agriculture away from water-intensive crops like wheat and cotton, toward crops requiring less irrigation.
-However, over-exploitation of fossil water is now taking place in the Caborca area, where hundreds of wells supply water for wheat, cotton, olive groves and vineyards.
-[Endnote 7] Hermosillo faces serious water shortages and is in the process of completing an extensive. expensive, and highly controversial aqueduct project to bring water from the Río Yagui to the city (over strong objections from the Yagui community).
+However, over-exploitation of fossil water is now taking place in the Caborca area, where hundreds of wells supply water for wheat. cotton, olive groves and vineyards.
+[Endnote 10]

+Hermosillo faces serious water shortages and is in the process of completing an extensive, expensive, and highly controversial aqueduct project to bring water from the Río Yaqui to the city (over strong objections from the Yaqui community).